 As today’s college athletes started using social media, they were likely chasing those same vanity metrics but living post-to-post and constructing a brand largely without any intention and alignment.
 In the NIL era, only those athletes leading with their personal brands will come out on top.
 To help student-athletes think more like the pros, their schools can step in.
 They can provide granular data points to inform their social media activities.
 This intelligence can guide athletes to their best content, media formats, social platforms, posting schedules, and more that can personally serve them the most as they expand their digital profiles.

-College athletic directors need to support athlete branding for the good of their student-athletes and schools.
+College athletic directors are quickly becoming aware of the need to support athlete branding for the good of their student-athletes and schools.
 They can implement these five lessons by starting to supply players with their own media today so they can begin posting high-quality content regularly and all year round.
 That ongoing focus and attention, with intention and alignment, is what shapes successful, long-term athlete brands.

 Athletic departments are turning to advanced, automated technology to accomplish all this.
 With it, they can collect, manage and distribute digital media directly to athletes, and help them analyze their social performance.